open-policy-agent/opa/docs/content/opa-1.md

 The `--v1-compatible` flag is currently supported on the following commands:

+* `bench`: requires modules to be compatible with OPA v1.0 syntax.
-* `build`: requires modules to be compatible with OPA v1.0 syntax
+* `build`: requires modules to be compatible with OPA v1.0 syntax.
+* `deps`: requires modules to be compatible with OPA v1.0 syntax.
-* `check`*: requires modules to be compatible with OPA v1.0 syntax
+* `check`*: requires modules to be compatible with OPA v1.0 syntax.
+* `eval`: requires modules to be compatible with OPA v1.0 syntax.
+* `exec`: requires modules to be compatible with OPA v1.0 syntax.
 * `fmt`*: formats modules to be compatible with OPA v1.0 syntax, but not the current 0.x syntax.
+* `inspect`: requires modules to be compatible with OPA v1.0 syntax.
+* `parse`: requires modules to be compatible with OPA v1.0 syntax.
-* `eval`: requires modules to be compatible with OPA v1.0 syntax
+* `run`: requires modules (including discovery bundle) to be compatible with OPA v1.0 syntax.
+Binds server listeners to the `localhost` interface by default.
-* `test`: requires modules to be compatible with OPA v1.0 syntax
+* `test`: requires modules to be compatible with OPA v1.0 syntax.

-Note: the `check` and `fmt` commands also support the `--rego-v1` flag, which will check/format Rego modules as if compatible with the Rego syntax of _both_ the current 0.x OPA version and OPA v1.0.
+Note (*): the `check` and `fmt` commands also support the `--rego-v1` flag, which will check/format Rego modules as if compatible with the Rego syntax of _both_ the current 0.x OPA version and OPA v1.0.
 If both flags are used at the same time, `--rego-v1` takes precedence over `--v1-compatible`.

 {{< info >}}